MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 ## Turn on tenant-level analytics

 To use Security Hub in your tenant, turn on tenant-level analytics.
-To turn on tenant-level analytics, see [How do I enable tenant-level analytics?](../tenant-level-analytics.md#how-do-i-enable-tenant-level-analytics).
+To turn on tenant-level analytics, see [How do I enable tenant-level analytics](../tenant-level-analytics.md#how-do-i-enable-tenant-level-analytics).

 The Security Hub landing page takes 48 hours to populate all the insights, as shown below.
 Until the page is populated, most sections on the page display “Not available”.

 :::image type="content" source="media/full-image.jpg" alt-text="this is the description of the full-image.":::

-If you don't turn on tenant-level analytics, no data is displayed in the **Security** wep part of the page.
+If you don't turn on tenant-level analytics, no data is displayed on the page.

 :::image type="content" source="media/No-data.png" alt-text="No-data.":::